mofanv/darknetz/README.md

 ...
 ```

 Layers with `_TA` are running in the TrustZone.
-When the last layer is inside the TEE, you will not see the loss in Normal World.
+When the last layer is inside the TEE, you will not see the loss from Normal World.
 The training loss is calculated based on outputs of the model which belong to the last layer in the TrustZone, so it can only be seen from the Secure World.
 That is, the output from the Secure World is like this:
 ```
 # I/TA:  loss = 1.62141, avg loss = 1.62540 from the TA
 # I/TA:  loss = 1.58659, avg loss = 1.61783 from the TA